bedralin/automate-testbench/README.md

 when writing your automation script, pay attention to the timing.
 So critical!

 Special credit goes to:
-my buddy Harley Cumming <harleys@hawaii.edu>
-Instrumentation Development Lab (IDL)
+my buddy Harley Cumming <harleys@hawaii.edu> \n Instrumentation Development Lab (IDL) \n
 Physics and Astronomy Department, University of Hawaii at Manoa.

 Without their support, none of this would be possible.

-In order for this to work, you must install the package called python-vxi11: https://github.com/python-ivi/python-vxi11
+In order for this to work, you must install the package called python-vxi11: \n https://github.com/python-ivi/python-vxi11

 Feel free to email me for any help: